osoy/archerry/README.md

 - Basic partitioning
 - Base install (kernel, firmware, base, bootloader)
-- System setup from a specification file
+- System setup from a human-readable specification file
 - Incremental execution
 - Tag selection

 ## Specification file

-The system is configured with a YAML formatted specification/config file.
+The system is configured with a [YAML](https://yaml.org) specification/config file.
 Upon execution user is prompted to fill missing fields in the specification and then shell scripts are composed from the specification and run.

 ### Options